-Empathize with your teen.
-Tell them that you understand that this is very challenging but that you believe in them.
-Explain that exposures will help them worry less and have more fun in their lives.
-Explain that avoiding things actually makes them seem scarier, but that facing them helps us realize we can handle it.
-Remind them that you will start with the first step of their exposure plan, which they rated as the easiest step, and move through their plan slowly.
-You can try giving small incentives to encourage and motivate your teen (e.g., a special activity once they get to a certain point on their Fear Thermometer).
+We understand that this is very challenging.
+We believe in you!
+Exposures will help you worry less and have more fun in your life.
+Remember that avoiding things actually makes them seem scarier, but facing them helps us realize we can handle it.
+Remember to start with the first step of your exposure plan, which you rated as the easiest step, and move through the plan slowly.
+You can try planning small incentives to encourage and motivate yourself (e.g., a special activity once you get to a certain point on your Fear Thermometer).

-When we do exposures, my teen becomes very distressed.
-Sometimes they even cry!
+When I do exposures, I get really stressed.
+Sometimes I even cry!

-It can often be challenging for parents to watch their teens feel upset during exposures; however, it's important to stay supportive and calm as your teen learns to cope with their fears.
-Explain that you understand that this is tough and that they are upset.
-Remind your teen and yourself that completing exposures will help them be less worried over time.
-If they are still having a hard time, encourage them to use deep breathing or another coping skill (see Anxiety Skill 2).
-If this doesn't help, take a break from exposures to do something fun for distraction, but then come back to the exposure later.
+We know that that this can be tough and you might get upset when doing your exposures.
+Remember that completing exposures will help you feel less worried over time.
+If you are having a hard time, use deep breathing or another coping skill when doing your exposure (see Relaxation Skills, Anxiety Skill 2).
+If that doesn't help, take a break from exposures to do something fun for distraction, but then come back to the exposure later and try again.

-We did exposures and my teen still has anxiety.
+I did exposures and I still have anxiety.

 Exposures won't always "get rid" of anxiety completely.
 Anxiety at a low level is a normal part of life that can give us useful information about the world.
-The purpose of exposure is for your teen to be able to achieve their goals and have fun, even if they still feel anxious sometimes.
-If your teen has completed their exposures and is still having difficulties functioning at school, home, and/or with friends because of their fears, or if your teen is unable to complete their exposures due to anxiety, talk to your primary care provider.
+The purpose of exposure is for you to be able to achieve your goals and have fun, even if you still feel anxious sometimes.
+If you have completed your exposures and are still having difficulty functioning at school, home, and/or with friends because of your fears, or if you are unable to complete your exposures due to anxiety, talk to your primary care provider.
 They can connect you to a behavioral health specialist who can help.

->> AUTHORS
+AUTHORS

-Erica Lee, PhD\ (Psychology)
+Erica Lee, PhD (Psychology)

 Boston Children's Hospital

 Harvard Medical School

-\Equal Author with Keneisha Sinclair-McBride, PhD
+Equal Author with Keneisha Sinclair-McBride, PhD

-Keneisha Sinclair-McBride, PhD\ (Psychology) Boston Children's Hospital Harvard Medical School \Equal Author with Erica Lee, PhD
+Keneisha Sinclair-McBride, PhD (Psychology) Boston Children's Hospital Harvard Medical School Equal Author with Erica Lee, PhD

->> REVIEWERS
+REVIEWERS